GoogleCloudPlatform/istio-samples/security-intro/README.md

 401
 ```

-But if *no* token is passed, this `RequestAuthentication` policy is not invoked at all.
-Therefore, we need both an authenticaiton *and* an authorization policy to enforce that a JWT -- and a *valid* JWT -- is required for all frontend requests.
+But if we pass no token at all, the `RequestAuthentication` policy is not invoked.
+Therefore, in addition to this authentication policy, we need an **authorization policy** that requires a JWT on all requests.

-5. View the `AuthorizationPolicy` resource - open `manifests/jwt-frontend-authz.yaml`.
+6. View the `AuthorizationPolicy` resource - open `manifests/jwt-frontend-authz.yaml`.
+This policy declares that all requests to the `frontend` workload must have a JWT.

 ```
 apiVersion: security.istio.io/v1beta1